raf-against-tm/MinimaxMultiplayer/README.md

 # MinimaxMultiplayer

-This is an AI algorithm in Common Lisp Language, which extends Minimax algorithm from 2-Players to N-Players.
+**AI algorithm in Common Lisp Language, which extends Minimax algorithm from 2-Players to N-Players.**

-It includes NIM Multiplayer and Blokus implementations for AI tests.
-Blokus has an environment to play it through Clozure CL.
+*It includes NIM Multiplayer and Blokus implementations for AI tests.
+Blokus has an environment to play it through Clozure CL.*